LebogangMputle/LEBMPU495_BCL2401_GroupD1_Lebogang-Mputle_JSL05/README.md

 Localization: If applicable, consider adding support for multiple languages in the interface.

-By addressing these points, the code can be made more robust, user-friendly, and scalable.
+By addressing these points, the code can be made more user-friendly.